apache/storm/docs/Metrics.md

     argument: "http://example.com:8080/metrics/my-topology/"
 ```

-Storm appends MetricsConsumerBolt to your topology per each registered metrics consumer internally, and each MetricsConsumerBolt subscribes to receive metrics from all tasks.
-The parallelism for that Bolt is set to `parallelism.hint` and `component id` for that Bolt is set to `__metrics_<metrics consumer class name>`.
+Storm adds a MetricsConsumerBolt to your topolology for each class in the `topology.metrics.consumer.register` list.
+Each MetricsConsumerBolt subscribes to receive metrics from all tasks in the topology.
+The parallelism for each Bolt is set to `parallelism.hint` and `component id` for that Bolt is set to `__metrics_<metrics consumer class name>`.
 If you register the same class name more than once, postfix `#<sequence number>` is appended to component id.

 Storm provides some built-in metrics consumers for you to try out to see which metrics are provided in your topology.